5 Steps You Can Use To Build a “First Team” Mindset

 Make it Stick

-To ensure that you and your leadership team is adhering to the First Team concept, I recommend reviewing the following with your team:
+To ensure that you and your leadership team are adhering to the First Team concept, I recommend reviewing the following with your team:

 • At every opportunity, point out the priority of Team #1 before making any critical decisions.